laffan/psd-to-phaser/plugin-v3/README.md

 **Note:** There are some tradeoffs to using `lazyLoad`.
 The biggest difference is that you can't manually place lazily loaded items before the sprite texture has loaded.
 If the lazyLoad camera is on, they'll just show up when needed.

-The other tradeoff is that you MUST use the lazyLoad camera to see them at all, as the plugin just leaves them out of the initial load sequence.
+The other tradeoff is that you MUST use the lazyLoad camera to see lazyLoaded items at all, as the plugin just leaves them out of the initial load sequence.

 ```js
 // Initialize a lazyLoad camera